ratanachh/npa/docs/tasks/phase7.6-relationship-query-methods/README.md

 - ✅ Implemented Configurable Sorting (orderBy and ascending parameters for all pagination overloads)
 - ✅ Implemented Inverse Relationship Queries (FindWith/Without/WithCount methods for OneToMany relationships)
 - ✅ Implemented Complex Filters (OR/AND combinations for relationship queries)
+- ✅ Implemented Multi-Entity GROUP BY Queries (with JOINs to include parent entity properties in results)
 - ⚠️ Partially Implemented Multi-Level Navigation (2-level navigation with relationship extraction from intermediate entities)

 ### ✅ What's Implemented